ionic-team/ionic-docs/src/content/layout/grid.md

 <p class="intro" markdown="1">
 The grid is a powerful mobile-first flexbox system for building custom layouts.
-It is heavily influenced by [Bootstrap's grid system](http://v4-alpha.getbootstrap.com/layout/grid/).
+It is heavily influenced by <a href="http://v4-alpha.getbootstrap.com/layout/grid/" target="_blank">Bootstrap's grid system</a>.

 The grid is composed of three units — a grid, row(s) and column(s).
 Columns will expand to fill their row, and will resize to fit additional columns.
 It is based on a 12 column layout with different